kirikintha/drupal_make/README.txt

   do NOT guarantee this to work for everyone, but it works for us on our VMs and OSX development boxes.

-make install-ready-base dir= u= p= db= uri=
+make install-ready-base dir= uri=
   This will pull git@github.com:kirikintha/pressflow7_ready_base.git, cd to the directory you have specified, and start the install process.
 You MUST set up your database first, and also provide a uri, so that we can make sure that the installation will complete properly.
-Also, as of this version we only allow you use localhost and mysql, sorry.
+Also, as of this version we only allow you use mysql, sorry.
 NOTE: This also sets the admin theme to 'shiny' which is another theme we like.
+Please follow all the prompts, you are really just saying yes to the prompts, so that features are installed, caches are cleared and the site builds correctly.
+You will also have a log file when you are finished, that has your admin user with a randomly generated password.

 @TODO
 make restore backup= dir=